Weak sculpting, uneven fabric, poor lighting density, and incorrect facial proportions can weaken the visitor experience and the venue's presentation.

 A supplier can say “we are a factory,” but a real factory can show the work behind the claim.
 Use these signals before you commit a deposit.

-Can they show production in progress?
+Can the lantern factory show production in progress?

 Look for frames, fabric work, lighting tests, and actual workers or workshop scenes, not only edited final images.